Some people think that splurging on Vitamix is a luxurious overspend. Why pay more than you have to for a kitchen

 Making your own food is one of the most important health decisions you can make.
-Even people who don’t know how to cook can easily make their own soup and smoothies.
+Even people who don’t know how to cook can easily make their own smoothies and soup.
 But even if it wasn’t critical to your health, I’d still recommend buying a Vitamix blender, because it will quickly pay for itself.

 Here are just some of the foods that will save you money if you invest in a Vitamix blender.

 As far as I’m concerned, standard blenders don’t even make smoothies.
 You can’t compare them to the smoothies that are made by blenders with 2 HP motors.
 So, in that regard, I’d say a high-speed blender is priceless!

 Here in Canada, you pay at least $6 for a smoothie.
 At home, I make smoothies and smoothie bowls for an average of $3.
-I make about 14 smoothies a week (I love smoothies for breakfast and my kids choose smoothies for their afternoon snack).
+I make about 14 smoothies a week (I love smoothies for breakfast and my kids have smoothies for their afternoon snack).

 14 homemade smoothies = $42/week